 We offer to carry out several different types of inspections - for example:

-- The installer's/manufacturer's detailed inspection according to EN 60079-14, which must be carried out before commissioning the system
+- The installer's/manufacturer's initial inspection according to DS/EN 60079-14, which must be carried out before the commissioning of the plant

-- Pre-inspection of the facilities for the manufacturer or end user before the detailed inspection - to ensure that no time delays occur due to unforeseen faults and defects
+- Pre-inspection of the plants for the manufacturer or end-user before the initial inspection – e.g. to ensure that there are no delays due to unforeseen faults and deficiencies

-- In addition, we carry out other types of inspections, investigations etc. in connection with breakdowns, fires, and explosions
+- In addition, we carry out other forms of inspections, investigations, etc. in connection with accidents, fire, and explosion

-In Denmark, both electrical and mechanical installations are subject to the inspection requirements.
-According to the requirements of the Danish Safety Technology Authority, the inspections of electrical installations must be carried out according to the following standards:
+Furthermore, electrical installations in Denmark are subject to inspection requirements, and according to the regulations of the Danish Safety Technology Authority, inspections of electrical installations must be carried out in accordance with the following standards:

-- DS/EN 60079-14 Explosive atmospheres: Design, selection, and construction of electrical installations
+- DS/EN 60079-14 Explosive atmospheres: Design, selection, and erection of electrical installations

 - DS/EN 60079-17 Explosive atmospheres: Inspection and maintenance of electrical installations